sparklyr/sparklyr/docs/ec2.md

     yum install openssl-devel
     yum -y install libcurl libcurl-devel

-Then back from R install:
+From the RStudio in the cluster machine, install:

 ``` r
 install.packages("devtools")